Skip to content

 Windows 11 Task Scheduler running component cleanup task

-What happens when done?
-The system will scan for unnecessary components and remove them in the background.
+What you’ll see: The system will scan for unnecessary components and remove them in the background.

 Summary

-The WinSxS folder is essential for Windows stability.
-While it can grow quite large, you should only use built-in tools like Task Scheduler, Disk Cleanup, or the DISM command-line tool to manage its size.
-Manually deleting files in 📁C:\Windows\WinSxS will damage your system.
-Using these approved methods regularly will keep your PC running smoothly and save disk space.
+To safely manage your WinSxS folder size, always use Windows’ built-in tools like Task Scheduler, Disk Cleanup, or the DISM command.
+Manually deleting files can seriously damage your system, so stick to these approved methods to keep your PC running well and save space.

 Is it safe to manually delete files from the WinSxS folder?